a11599/pmi/README.md

 - The VCPI host uses identity mapping for memory below 640 KB.
 In other words, the linear addresses are identical to physical addresses.
 - The application is loaded to memory below 640 KB (not using loadhigh).

-This might sound restrictive, but when EMS is provided using MS-DOS HIMEM.SYS and EMM386.EXE, the above conditions are met as long as the PMI application is not loaded into UMB (which DOS won't do unless requested).
+This might sound restrictive, but when EMS is provided using MS-DOS HIMEM.SYS and EMM386.EXE, the above conditions are met as long as the PMI application is not loaded into UMB (which DOS won't do unless explicitly requested).

 ## Memory management